boxcutter/macos/README-timsutton.md

 OS X's installer cannot be bootstrapped as easily as can Linux or Windows, and so exists the [prepare_iso.sh](https://github.com/timsutton/osx-vm-templates/blob/master/prepare_iso/prepare_iso.sh) script to perform modifications to it that will allow for an automated install and ultimately allow Packer and later, Vagrant, to have SSH access.

+**Note:** VirtualBox users currently have to disable Remote Management to avoid [periodic freezing](https://github.com/timsutton/osx-vm-templates/issues/43) of the VM by adding `-D DISABLE_REMOTE_MANAGEMENT` to the `prepare_iso.sh` options.
+See [Remote Management freezing issue](#remote-management-freezing-issue) for more information.

 Run the `prepare_iso.sh` script with two arguments: the path to an `Install OS X.app` or the `InstallESD.dmg` contained within, and an output directory.
 Root privileges are required in order to write a new DMG with the correct file ownerships.
 For example, with a 10.8.4 Mountain Lion installer:

 `sudo prepare_iso/prepare_iso.sh "/Applications/Install OS X Mountain Lion.app" out`